michalkmet/xp-orange-ones-and-zeros/NOTES.md

 - ✅ DONE UAT2.6: When I pass [1, 1, 1, 1], Then it should return 15

 ## Pomodoro 4:
-- ⚠ TODO plan pomodoro 4
+- ✅ DONE plan pomodoro 4
+- ✅ DONE create user story 3